Hannah Creamer

 Feeling inspired

-Having always been passionate about sport, Hannah says she chose to study the Bachelor of Sport and Recreation at AUT because of its combination of practical placements and theory.
+Having always been passionate about sport, Hannah says the first step towards her current studies and work was enrolling in AUT’s Bachelor of Sport and Recreation; a degree she chose because of its combination of practical placements and theory.

 “I came into the degree planning to only do health and physical education, and go into secondary teaching, but because of the variety of courses you do in the first year, I ended up discovering a real love of physiology and anatomy.
 This led to me picking up the Sport and Exercise Science major, which I loved the whole way through.
 Getting to do lab work and practical workshops, and then assignments based on real experiences we had across both majors made my assignments feel like they had a purpose beyond testing my knowledge.”